Company Communications, Disclosure and Insider Trading / Reporting Policy

 Husky prohibits retaliatory action against any employee who, in good faith, reports a possible violation.

-On February 23, 2017, the Board of Directors of Husky Energy Inc. approved a general update of its Code of Business Conduct.
-The following is a general summary of the principal areas of change.
+On July 29, 2020, the Board of Directors of Husky Energy Inc. approved a general update of its Code of Business Conduct (the "Code").
+The following is a general summary of the principal areas of change:

 Download the Company Communications, Disclosure and Insider Trading / Reporting Policy